- Pre-Health Society

 - Porter Hospital UVM Clinical Shadowing Program

 - The Middlebury College and Porter Hospital UVM Clinical Shadowing Program is designed to create access and opportunity for students from communities that have been historically underrepresented in medicine (BIPOC students, LGBTQ students, first-generation students, and students with disabilities).
 Applicants need to have already completed at least two semesters of college.
 Students accepted to participate in this program will be required to submit proof of immunization including COVID-19 vaccination, receive a seasonal flu vaccine, attend an orientation program, and complete HIPAA training.
 Applicants must be full-time students in good academic standing.
-The online application form must be submitted by September 1.
-E-mail questions to Hannah Benz at email@example.com.
+E-mail questions to Hannah Benz at firstname.lastname@example.org.

 - Porter Hospital UVM Volunteering Program

 - Volunteers support Porter’s staff, patients and families.
 They have many opportunities (year round!) and will work with your schedule.
-Interested students should complete an application Porter Medical Center Volunteers or send an e-mail to PMC Volunteer e-mail.
+Interested students should complete a Porter Medical Center Volunteer application or send an e-mail to PMC Volunteer e-mail.

 - Pathways in Pediatric Education (PIPE) Program

 - A Department of Pediatrics at UVM’s Children’s Hospital and the Larner College of Medicine program that aims to provide longitudinal clinical opportunities in pediatrics to pre-medical students who are under-represented in medicine.
 Participants should be current juniors or seniors, and will spend approximately one half-day shadowing (clinic, hospital ward, etc.) per month over the course of the academic year.
 Transportation is the responsibility of the participant.
-Interested students will be asked to complete an interest form and submit a resume by 8/19/22.
-Reach out to PIPE with questions or to request an interest form.
+Interested students will be asked to complete an interest form and submit a resume by June 1st.
+Read more about the program here.